DPhil in Information, Communication and the Social Sciences

 Supervision

 The allocation of graduate supervision for this course is the responsibility of the Oxford Internet Institute and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Please see the full list of faculty members eligible to supervise DPhil students for this programme.
+Please see the full list of faculty members eligible to supervise DPhil students for this course.
 Under exceptional circumstances a supervisor may be found outside the Oxford Internet Institute.
 A supervisor may be found outside the list on the course web page, and co-supervision is also possible.

 Students should normally expect to meet with their supervisor around three to four times a term.